Lending to national governments

 Reporting

-Australia will publish a stock of lending aggregated on a country‑by‑country basis as at 30 June 2022.
-Australia will update any new issued sovereign lending on a quarterly basis.
+Australia publishes a stock of lending aggregated on a country‑by‑country basis updated on 30 June each year.
+Australia updates any new issued sovereign lending on a quarterly basis.

 Lending to national governments will continue to be reported through Commonwealth Budget’s Statement of Risks, by Export Finance Australia, the Australian Infrastructure Financing Facility for the Pacific, to the Paris Club and through the publication of National Interest Statements for loans made under the International Monetary Agreements Act 1947.